awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 To help identify the overhead introduced by extensions on the `Invoke` phase, Lambda outputs the `PostRuntimeExecutionDuration` metric\.
 This metric measures the cumulative time spent between the runtime `Next` API request and the last extension `Next` API request\.

-You can assess the performance impact of an extension by using the `PostRuntimeExecutionDuration` metric to measure the extra time an extension adds to the function execution\.
+You can assess the performance impact of an extension by using the `PostRuntimeExtensionsDuration` metric to measure the extra time an extension adds to the function execution\.
 To measure the increase in memory used, use the `MaxMemoryUsed` metric\.
 For more information about function metrics, see [Working with AWS Lambda function metrics](monitoring-metrics.md)\.

 Function developers can run different versions of their functions side by side to understand the impact of a specific extension\.
 We recommend that extension authors publish expected resource consumption to make it easier for function developers to choose a suitable extension\.